 The amended allowances now require South African children travelling through South African borders to have their parents’ identification and citizenship details printed in their passports, doing away with the requirement to carry unabridged birth certificates on entry or exit.

 For school tours and other group tours including under-age children, entry and exit regulations now only require confirmation letters from the school principals or a similar authority, along with the amended passport requirements.
 This authority will also be extended to include registered sports bodies on tour.

 In respect of inbound travellers (international visitors) where visas are required, provision of original birth certificates or certified copies of required documents would be continued during the visa application process, as this is in line with practice in many other countries.

 Travellers from visa-exempt countries travelling with children were strongly advised to bring with them proof of the relation and consent from the absent parents or guardians.

-The DHA outsourced the handling and processing of visa applications to Visa Facilitation Services (VFS).
-The VFS has opened 11 offices, which are referred to as Visa Application Centres (VACs), around South Africa beginning on 2 June 2014.
+The DHA outsourced the handling and processing of visa applications to Visa Facilitation Services (VFS) Global.
+VFS Global has opened 12 offices in nine provinces and 11 cities within South Africa.

-Zimbabwe nationals on Special Dispensation for Zimbabweans Project, Asylum and Refugee cases will still be directly handled by the DHA.
+Zimbabwean nationals on the Special Dispensation for Zimbabweans Project, Asylum and Refugee cases will still be directly handled by the DHA.
 The VFS does not have the authority to grant or refuse visas as that decision still lies with the DHA.